migration

 The Criminalisation of Humanitarian Assistance Towards Irregular Migrants in the EU

-Sara Tosoni holds a master's degree in Human Rights and Multi-level Governance from the University of Padova.
-This In Focus article is excerpt from her master thesis discussed, in March 2019, under the supervision of prof. Paolo De Stefani.
+This In Focus article is excerpt from the master thesis discussed, in March 2019, under the supervision of prof. Paolo De Stefani.

 All over Europe we are witnessing increasing hostility, attacks and prosecutions against civil society actors engaged in providing humanitarian assistance to migrants and advocating for their fundamental rights.
 This is primarily a consequence of the high rates of criminalization of irregular migration within the European continent.
 To address the process of criminalisation of irregular migrants and people assisting them requires the acknowledgement of its broad conceptualization, entailing all measures aimed at deterring and punishing acts of solidarity towards migrants: not only legal aspects - such as the presence of administrative or penal sanctions -, but also all political discourses, social practices and judicial prosecutions aimed at intimidating and delegitimizing humanitarian actors and their operations.